Ganesh-Bollapalli/Ganesh-Bollapalli/README.md

 - 👋 Hi, I’m @Ganesh-Bollapalli
-- 👀 I’m currently working as a BigData Hadoop Developer with 3.6 years of experience on Hadoop Tools.
+- 👀 I’m currently working as a Senior BigData Hadoop Developer with 4 years of experience on Hadoop Tools.
-- 🌱 I have Greate working knowledge in Spark, Hive, Sqoop, Kafka, SparkStreaming, Scala, Python, Java, Unix, Teradata and Informatica.
+- 🌱 I have Greate working knowledge in Spark, Scala, python, Hive, Sqoop, Kafka, SparkStreaming, Airflow, Java, Unix shell scripting, Teradata and Informatica.
 - 💞️ I’m looking to collaborate on Hadoop Tools and Technologies
 - 📫 Reach out to me on bollapalliganesh@gmail.com